NorthernWidget-Skunkworks/Project-Okapi/README.md

 The first LED (AUX) will turn green so long as power is applied.
 The second LED (STAT) will have one of the colors below.

-**Green:** All systems check out OK, logging will proceed
+**Green:**: All systems check out OK, logging will proceed

-**Orange:** A sensor system is not registering properly, some sensor data may be missing or incorrect
+**Orange:**: A sensor system is not registering properly, some sensor data may be missing or incorrect
 * Verify correct polarity of sensor connection
 * Ensure the right sensor is connected
 * Verify the screw terminals are well connected to the wires (a lose connection can cause a failure)
 * Make sure battery power is applied, some sensors can fail otherwise

-**Cyan:** Clock time is incorrect, but logger is otherwise working correctly
+**Cyan:**: Clock time is incorrect, but logger is otherwise working correctly
 * Connect the logger to a computer and reset the clock using the Northern Widget Time Set GUI
 * Start Processing
 * Open the Northern Widget Time Set program
 * Note and record the wrong time if the logger has been out in the field, alongside the current (correct) time, to correct the prior measurements
-* Click the "set time" button and check that you are <3 seconds off of the correct time.
+* Click the "set time" button and check that you are <3 seconds off of the correct time
-* Click the "close" button.
+* Click the "close" button

-**Pink** (looks like purple to some people): SD card is not inserted
+**Pink**: (looks like purple to some people): SD card is not inserted
 * Insert the SD card, or remove and re-insert to make sure card is fully seated

-**Red**: Critical on board component is not functioning correctly, such as SD card or clock.
-Logging will likely not be able to proceed
+**Red**: Critical on board component is not functioning correctly, such as SD card or clock; Logging will likely not be able to proceed
 * Attempt power cycle
 * Try different SD card
-* Disconnect all sensors; reconnect one by one and check.
+* Disconnect all sensors; reconnect one by one and check

-**Yellow, Fast Blinking**: <50% battery capacity.
+**Yellow, Fast Blinking**: <50% battery capacity
-* Replace batteries: turn battery pack off, replace batteries, and turn battery pack back on.
+* Replace batteries: turn battery pack off, replace batteries, and turn battery pack back on

 **Red, Fast Blinking**: Batteries <3.3V.
-Voltage too low to properly function.
+Voltage too low to properly function
 * Replace batteries: turn battery pack off, replace batteries, and turn battery pack back on.

 #### General tips to solve many kinds of errors